bytecodealliance/regalloc2/doc/FASTALLOC.md

 see if the VReg's current allocation as indicated in `vreg_allocs` is within the operand constraints.

 If it is, the assignment phase is carried out, setting the final allocation output's entry for that operand to the allocation.
 The selection phase is carried out, marking the PReg (if the allocation is a PReg) as unavailable in the respective early/late sets.
 The state of the LRUs is also updated to reflect the new most recently used PReg.
 No eviction needs to be done since the VReg is already in the allocation and no edit insertion needs to be done either.

 On the other hand, if the VReg's current allocation is not within constraints, the selection and eviction phases are carried out for non-fixed operands.
-First, a set of PRegs that can be drawn from is created from `available_pregs_for_regs` or `available_pregs_for_any`, depending on whether the operand has a register-only constraint or no constraint.
+First, a set of PRegs that can be drawn from is created from `available_pregs`.
 For early uses and late defs, this draw-from set is the early set or late set, respectively.
-For late uses and early defs, the draw-from set is an intersection of the available early and late sets (because a PReg used for a late use can't be reassigned to another operand in the early phase;
-likewise, a PReg used for an early def can't be reassigned to another operand in the late phase).
+For late uses and early defs, the draw-from set is an intersection of the available early and late sets (because a PReg used for a late use can't be reassigned to another operand in the early phase; likewise, a PReg used for an early def can't be reassigned to another operand in the late phase).
 The LRU for the VReg's regclass is then traversed from the end to find the least recently used PReg in the draw-from set.
-Once a PReg is found, it is marked as the most recently used in the LRU, unavailable in both available pregs sets, and whatever VReg was in it before is evicted.
+Once a PReg is found, it is marked as the most recently used in the LRU, unavailable in the `available_pregs` sets, and whatever VReg was in it before is evicted.

 The assignment phase is carried out next.
 The final allocation for the operand is set to the selected register.

-If the newly allocated operand has not been allocated before, that is, this is the first use/def of the VReg encountered; the VReg is inserted into `live_vregs` and marked as the value in the allocated PReg in `vreg_in_preg`.
+If the newly allocated operand has not been allocated before, that is, this is the first use/def of the VReg encountered; the VReg is inserted into live_vregs and marked as the value in the allocated PReg in vreg_in_preg.

 Otherwise, if the VReg has been allocated before, then an edit will need to be inserted to ensure that the dataflow remains correct.
-The edit insertion phase is now carried out if the operand is a def
-operand: an edit is inserted after the instruction to move from the new allocation to the allocation it's expected to be in after the instruction.
+The edit insertion phase is now carried out if the operand is a def operand: an edit is inserted after the instruction to move from the new allocation to the allocation it's expected to be in after the instruction.

 The edit insertion phase for use operands is done after all operands have been processed.
 Edits are inserted to move from the current allocations in `vreg_allocs` to the final allocated position before the instruction.
 This is to account for the possibility of multiple uses of the same operand in the instruction.

 ## Reuse Operands